Suite Latinoamericano: II. Vals

 This is my greatest strength

-I did not speak English
+I arrived in Cleveland, I did not speak English

 I didn’t have money, or anyone

-I didn’t know the transport system.
+I didn’t know the transport system

 I need a job, I need the work